DennisSuitters/LibreCMS/README.md

 ### Setup:
 LibreCMS uses PHP's PDO for Database integration.
 So all you need to do, is use a Database Engine that's compatible with PDO.
 Then import the "libre.sql" file found in the "core/" folder, then edit the "config.ini" file in the "core/" folder.
 Remember to set the appropriate file and folder permissions for security purposes, and make sure "media" uses 0755 so files can be uploaded when uploading, editing or creating content.
 To Login into the Administration area, goto http://yoursite/admin/ or use the "Administration" link at the bottom of the page.
 The default "Username/Password" is set to "admin/admin", we recommend changing this on a live site.

 ### TODO:
 * Build Installer to make Installation Easier, and Checking PHP Components are Installed to Allow LibreCMS to work.
-* File Integrity checking to make sure unwanted code hasn't been injected into files remotely.
 * Make sure database backup works properly, last time we checked it wasn't.
-* Get messaging working properly as a proper built-in webmail client.
-* Add Timeline editing functions, like Restore Delete or Changed content.
 * Convert from font icons to using svg icons to reduce footprint.
 * Reduce the Templating System Markup to make it easier to use.
 * Add Content to the Wiki Pages on how to use LibreCMS and how to create Templates.